Hal Cruttenden: Early life

 Hal Dominic Bart Cruttenden was born in the Ealing district of London on 9 September 1969.
-He is the younger brother of actress Abigail Cruttenden.
-He was educated at St Paul's School in London's Barnes district at the same time as future Chancellor of the Exchequer George Osborne, then joined the University of York.
+His grandmother, Cynthia Coatts (1915–2013) founded the Rosslyn School of Dance and Drama in London, while his mother, Julia (née Coats; 1938–2013), ran the stage make-up school Greasepaint in London.
+His father, Neville Cruttenden (1940–1990), was an advertising executive who also indulged in amateur theatrics before deciding to become a professional actor at 49.
+He has two older sisters: Hannah, a journalist, and actress Abigail Cruttenden.

+He was educated at St Paul's School.

 Career

 Cruttenden studied acting and had small roles on shows such as EastEnders and Kavanagh QC in the 1990s, as well as voicing BBC radio traffic reports.
 Despite nervousness, he performed stand-up comedy for the first time at the age of 27.
-He has appeared on Mock the Week, Live at the Apollo, Have I Got News for You, The 11 O'Clock Show, Richard Herring's Leicester Square Podcast, The Great British Bake Off: An Extra Slice, Pointless Celebrities, and Richard Osman's House of Games.
-He has also written for The Omid Djalili Show and The Rob Brydon Show.
 He was nominated for Best Newcomer at the 2002 Edinburgh Comedy Awards.

 Personal life

-Cruttenden married Dawn Coulter, a Northern Irish artist from Derry, in 2000, they divorced in 2022.
+Cruttenden married Dawn Coulter, a Northern Irish artist from Derry, in 2000; they divorced in 2022.
 They have two daughters, born in 2000 and 2002.